HarrouAnderrahman/DZNews/README.md

 **Algerian News Webscraper Command-Line Tool**

 DZNews-CLI is a command-line tool for scraping Algerian news articles from multiple sources and categories.
-It lets you fetch, save, and organize news data for research, monitoring, or personal use—now supporting both **JSON and CSV** exports.
+Fetch, save, and organize news data for research, monitoring, or personal use all from your terminal.

 ---